-Rehearsals are Tuesday 3:15-4:00pm in the MacAulay Room.
-Grades 1st thru 5th.
-This choir is directed by Karen Hiller.
-This can work for both Saint Mary students and students who attend other schools.
+This choir is directed by Karen Hiller and is for students in grades 1st thru 5th from both School of Saint Mary students and students who attend other schools.
 Karen will be glad to give you more details if you are interested and enrollment forms will be available.

 WHY Music Ministry for kids?